 Right-click on the DLL project in the Solution Explorer in Visual Studio, and select Properties Ensure that the Trace option is enabled:

-For VB.NetVB.Net, select the Compile tab > Advanced Compilation Options and enable the Trace option
+For VB.Net, select the Compile tab > Advanced Compilation Options and enable the Trace option

+Mindjet for Windows API

 For C#, seLect the Build tab and enabLe the Trace option

 SeLect the Debug tab and seLect the option to Launch an externaL program.
 Browse to the executabLe for the version of Mindjet 11 for which you are buiLding the Add-in.
 This is why Mindjet 11 must aLso be instaLLed on the deveLopment system.
-For exampLe, if you are deveLoping for MindManager 2012, then the executabLe wiLL typicaLLy exist at C:\ProgramC:\Program FiLes\Mindjet\MindManager 10\MindManager.exe
+For exampLe, if you are deveLoping for MindManager 2012, then the executabLe wiLL typicaLLy exist at C:\Program FiLes\Mindjet\MindManager 10\MindManager.exe

 In the Debug menu, cLick Windows > Immediate to dispLay the Immediate window.
 This wiLL aLLow you to stiLL see trace messages after execution has finished.